nkitamuraQC/tbpgrep/README.md

-# tbpglib
+# tbpgrep

 ## Overview

-**tbpglib** is a Python package for analyzing point group and space group characters (irreducible representations) from tight-binding models (Wannier90/pythtb/respack format).
+**tbpgrep** is a Python package for analyzing point group and space group characters (irreducible representations) from tight-binding models (Wannier90/pythtb/respack format).
 It provides utilities for symmetry operation analysis, character calculation, and group symbol conversion, leveraging libraries such as spglib and seekpath.
 Some functionalities are under development.

 ---